How to define which users have access to an index.

 Index access rights

-2. Because a client only stores one set of user credentials per server, you cannot configure the client (e.g. FotoWeb or FotoStation) to connect to two different indexes on the same Index Manager server using different credentials.
+2. Because a client only stores one set of user credentials per server, you cannot configure the client (for example, FotoWeb or FotoStation) to connect to two different indexes on the same Index Manager server using different credentials.
 As a consequence, indexes with access restrictions need to be configured with at least one common user account that the client can use to authenticate when requesting access.

 Example: If Allow anonymous guest access is enabled globally and one index has been configured to Allow everyone while another index on the server has a specific access list set, the client will not be able to connect to both, since they need two sets of access credentials to get to the indexes (guest access for one and a specific user for the other).